 Any language learner will tell you it’s not that simple.
 If you want to be able to communicate in another language, you’ll need to know about the culture of the people who speak the language and you’ll need to use and understand the ways in which context creates meaning.

-Culture and context
+Are culture and context important?

 What are they exactly?
 You probably already have a good idea, but do you know how they relate to language learning?